Pre-Conference Workshop Presenters

 Ennid Duran Gonzalez

-Universidad Autónoma de Guadalajara AC
+Universidad Autónoma de Guadalajara UAG School of Medicine

 Director Of Faculty Development